What is Polycystic Ovary Syndrome (PCOS)?

 - A PCOS diet that’s low in carbohydrates and high in vegetables and fruits

-- The PCOS diet that helps control weight gain while strengthening your immune system
+- A PCOS diet that controls weight gain while strengthening your immune system

 - A regular exercise program, such as walking or swimming

 - Metformin to regulate your periods